arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 You can read more about the ADR and look at some of the metadata about the tables in the ADR in the [CHOP Data Catalog](https://chop.alationcloud.com/data/23/).

-The next few sections will go through two of the central tables in the ADR, to which many others connect: Patients and Encounters.
+The next few sections will go through some of the tables in the ADR.
+While there are a variety of entities represented in these tables, many of the tables that you'll start with represent either **patients** or **encounters**.

 ## Patient